CanVo/CTF-WriteUps/AHCTF 2018/CONCISE/RE-1 Virtual Boy/README.md

 ## Write Up

 We are given a VBScript file.
 When ran on a Windows host, it prompts us for a secret word and secret number.
-Based in the flagDecode function, it checks and needs the word "Red" inorder to continue the run.
+Based in the flagDecode() function, it checks and needs the word "Red" inorder to continue the run.
 Not providing it will end the program and alert us that we need to choose another word.
-It also runs through an if check to send the remainder of the inputted value after being mod'd by 10 to flagSpawn.
+It also runs through an if check to send the remainder of the inputted value after being mod'd by 10 to flagSpawn().
 ``` vbs
 Dim msg